britepool/comply/policies/incident.md

     i. *Information Security Incident:* a suspected, attempted, successful, or imminent threat of unauthorized access, use, disclosure, breach, modification, or destruction of information; interference with information technology operations; or significant violation of information security policy.

 # Policy
 a.
 All users must report any system vulnerability , incident, or event pointing to a possible incident to the Information Security Manager (ISM) as quickly as possible but no later than 24 hours.
-Incidents must be reported by sending an email message to <insert email address here> with details of the incident.
+Incidents must be reported by sending an email message to `security@britepool.com` with details of the incident.

 a.
 Users must be trained on the procedures for reporting information security incidents or discovered vulnerabilities, and their responsibilities to report such incidents.
 Failure to report information security incidents shall be considered to be a security violation and will be reported to the Human Resources (HR) Manager for disciplinary action.